agarzola/bustime/README.md

   console.log(JSON.stringify(result, null, 2));
 });
 ```
-Where `result` is an object like the one you would get from any of the request type-specific methods described above.
+Where `result` is an object like the one you would get from any of the endpoint-specific methods described above.

 Options for `requestType` are: `'gettime'`, `'getvehicles'`, `'getroutes'`, `'getdirections'`, `'getstops'`, `'getpatterns'`, `'getpredictions'`, `'getservicebulletins'`.